akash098p/SocialMediaVideoDownloader/README.md

     ├── downloads/        (auto-created)
     └── venv/             (NOT uploaded to GitHub)

-⚠ Important: - `venv/` should NOT be uploaded. - `downloads/` should NOT be uploaded. - These must be ignored using `.gitignore`.
+⚠ Important: - `venv/` not uploaded. - `downloads/` not uploaded. - These are ignored using `.gitignore`.

 ------------------------------------------------------------------------